rmarsh1ua/grad_migration/README.md

 drush migrate-import d7_taxonomy_term:tags
 ```

+8. Install the dependent module for the main Grad Site by using `git clone` into the modules/custom folder of the site.
+That module is [available here](https://github.com/uazgraduatecollege/grad_content_types).
+Enable it after it's been installed.

-8. `git clone` this repo into the modules/custom folder of the site.
+9. `git clone` this repo into the modules/custom folder of the site.
 Install the grad_migration module.
 This can be done through the website's admin interface or using drush.
 Agree to enable any module dependencies.
 `drush en grad_migration`

-9. Update the migration configuration settings by using the following console commands.
+10. Update the migration configuration settings by using the following console commands.
 This will allow for the migration framework to correctly process file downloads handled through a migration script.
 Update these settings to reflect the site being migrated.
 Answer 'yes' to adding these to the grad_migration.settings.config.
 ```
 drush cset grad_migration.settings migrate_d7_protocol "https"
 drush cset grad_migration.settings migrate_d7_filebasepath "myhost.grad.arizona.edu"
 drush cset grad_migration.settings migrate_d7_public_path "sites/default/files"
 ```

-10. The site is now ready to begin the migration of the grad college contnet.
+11. The site is now ready to begin the migration of the grad college contnet.
 The following command can be used to take in everything at once:
 ```
 drush migrate-import --group grad_migration --migrate-debug
 ```